zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-get-details.md

 ## Instance details

 When a virtual machine is in a standby pool, the `isVmInStandbyPool` parameter is set to true.
 When the virtual machine is moved from the pool instance the scale set, the parameter is automatically updated to false.
 This can be useful in determining when a virtual machine is ready to receive traffic or not.
-This information is also available to query via [Azure Instance Metadata Service](../virtual-machines/instance-metadata-service.md)

 ### [CLI](#tab/cli)